Embroidermodder/Embroidermodder/embroidermodder2/docs/refman/emrm.md

 TIP: For users who prefer

-### Convert one pattern to another}
+### Convert one pattern to another

 1. In the `File` menu, click `Open...`.
 2. The
 3. In the dropdown menu within the save dialog select the

-### Advanced Features}
+### Advanced Features

-### Other Projects}
+### Other Projects

-### References}
+### References

-### Ideas}
+### Ideas

-### Why this document}
+### Why this document

 I've been trying to make this document indirectly through the Github issues page and the website we're building but I think a straightforward, plain-text file needs to be the ultimate backup for this.
 Then I can have a printout while I'm working on the project.

-### Issues}
+### Issues

-### Fix before Version 2}
+### Fix before Version 2

 So I've had a few pieces of web infrastructure fail me recently and I think it's worth noting.
 An issue that affects us is an issue that can effect people who use our software.

-\begin{enumerate}
-\item Googletests require a web connection to update and they update on each compilation.
+1. Googletests require a web connection to update and they update on each compilation.
-\item Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
+2. Downloading and installing Qt has been a pain for some users (46Gb on possibly slow connections).
 I think it was davieboy64?
-\item The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many`` approach as it means trying to weigh up how 3 versions are going to render.
+3. The documentation is, well better in that it's housed in the main repository, but I'm not a fan of the ``write once build many`` approach as it means trying to weigh up how 3 versions are going to render.
-\item Github is giving me a server offline (500) error and is still giving a bad ping.
+4. Github is giving me a server offline (500) error and is still giving a bad ping.
-\item OpenGL rendering within the application.
+5. OpenGL rendering within the application.
 This will allow for Realistic Visualization - Bump Mapping/OpenGL/Gradients?
-\item JSON configuration (Started, see \texttt{head -n 50 src/mainwindow.cpp}.)
+6. JSON configuration (Started, see \texttt{head -n 50 src/mainwindow.cpp}.)
 Ok this is changing slightly. embroidermodder should boot from the command line regardless of whether it is or is not installed (this helps with testing and running on machines without root).
 Therefore, it can create an initiation file but it won't rely on its existence to boot: this is what we currently do with settings.ini.
-\item Get undo history widget back (BUG).
+7. Get undo history widget back (BUG).
-\item Switch website to a CMake build.
+8. Switch website to a CMake build.
-\item Mac Bundle, .tar.gz and .zip source archive.
+9. Mac Bundle, .tar.gz and .zip source archive.
-\item NSIS installer for Windows, Debian package, RPM package
+10. NSIS installer for Windows, Debian package, RPM package
-\item GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
+11. GUI frontend for embroider features that aren't supported by embroidermodder: flag selector from a table
-\item Update all formats without color to check for edr or rgb files.
+12. Update all formats without color to check for edr or rgb files.
-\item EmbroideryFLOSS - Color picker that displays catalog numbers and names
+13. EmbroideryFLOSS - Color picker that displays catalog numbers and names
-\item Setting for reverse scrolling direction (for zoom, vertical pan)
+14. Setting for reverse scrolling direction (for zoom, vertical pan)
-\item Stitching simulation
+15. Stitching simulation
-\item User designed custom fill
+16. User designed custom fill
-\item Keyboard zooming, panning
+17. Keyboard zooming, panning
 \item Advanced printing
 \item Libembroidery 1.0
 \item Better integrated help: I don't think the help should backend to a html file somewhere on the user's system.
 A better system would be a custom widget within the program that's searchable.